CovariantJoe/Singular-PDE-solver/README.md

 # Wave-like equation solver for singular spacetimes

 ## Description
+This code was used in the article "Back-reaction spacetime waves from a radially varying mass in a Hayward black hole"

 General solver of the non-homogeneous Partial Differential Equation with singular points:
 ![Alt text](General.png)